AML High-Risk Countries: Why You Should Pay Attention

 While greylisted countries aren’t formally sanctioned, their status can still lead to reduced trade, higher scrutiny from banks, and limited access to international financial services, compared to a low-risk jurisdiction.

-What is the Current List of the AML High-Risk Countries?
+What is the Current List of AML High-Risk Countries?

 The FATF has included the following jurisdictions: